Fillers can go wrong easily. Especially for facial fillers at sensitive regions like under-eye (tear-trough), lips, cheek and nose fillers.

 Allergy, including anaphylaxis, is an uncommon side effect of hyaluronidase injections.
 Allergy is more prevalent in those who are allergic to bee-stings.

-Best doctor to dissolve fillers?
+How do I find a doctor to dissolve fillers?

 The most difficult aspect of using hyaluronidase is judging the amount required to dissolve a certain amount of filler.
 It is quite easy to over or under-dissolve.
 Therefore, a second or third visit may be required to add more filler if over dissolved or to retreat with more hyaluronidase if under-dissolved.